PennyLaneAI/pennylane-lightning-gpu/doc/devices.rst

 **Multi-GPU/multi-node support:**

-The ``lightning.gpu`` device allows users to leverage the computational power of multi-node and multi-GPUs for running large-scale simulations.
+The ``lightning.gpu`` device allows users to leverage the computational power of many GPUs sitting on separate nodes for running large-scale simulations.
-Provided that NVIDIA cuQuantum libraries, a ``CUDA-aware MPI`` library and ``mpi4py`` are properly installed and the path to the ``libmpi.so`` is added to the ``LD_LIBRARY_PATH`` environment variable, the following requirements should be met to enable multi-node and multi-GPU simulations:
+Provided that NVIDIA ``cuQuantum`` libraries, a ``CUDA-aware MPI`` library and ``mpi4py`` are properly installed and the path to the ``libmpi.so`` is added to the ``LD_LIBRARY_PATH`` environment variable, the following requirements should be met to enable multi-node and multi-GPU simulations:

+1. The ``mpi`` keyword argument should be set as ``True`` when initializing a ``lightning.gpu`` device.
-1. Both total number of MPI processes and MPI processes per node must be the same and a power of 2.
+2. Both the total number of MPI processes and MPI processes per node must be powers of 2.
 For example, 2, 4, 8, 16, etc..
-2. Each MPI process is responsible for managing one GPU.
+Each MPI process is responsible for managing one GPU.
-3. The ``mpi`` keyword argument should be set as ``True`` when initializing a ``lightning.gpu`` device.

 The workflow for the multi-node/GPUs feature is as follows: